euler-xyz/euler-governance/docs/GOV-ARCHITECTURE.md

 Users can also view the total percentage of votes in support or against a specific proposal as shown in the image below:
 ![Figure 3.
 Percentage of Votes in Support or Against a Proposal](./images/votes_in_support_against.png)

-Full Tally documentation can be accessed here: [Tally](https://docs.withtally.com).
+Full Tally documentation can be accessed online at: [Tally](https://docs.withtally.com).
 The documentation describes how to navigate the web app, voting and delegation and creating a Tally account.

 ### Snapshot